-Current year
+Current Year

-Finding MO22-01 - Transportation
+Finding MO24-01 - Transportation

-During our audit, we noted that the contracted transportation company estimates the number of eligible route miles by taking the actual readings for one day during the month and multiplying them by the number of operating days the students are transported during that month.
-We noted that the contracted transportation company did use odometer readings, however the odometer readings reflected a much larger mileage number then what was estimated using the method previously stated.
-Although this method provides materially correct information, state transportation regulations require that schools report actual route miles for the year by taking odometer readings.
-We recommend the Academy review the data from the contracted transportation company to ensure accurate reporting and follows state transportation regulations.
+During our audit, we noted the student ridership listings used to report the October and February count days did not clearly identify the students that were considered regular riders and those that were excluded.
+Although this method provides materially correct information, state transportation regulations require that schools report actual ridership counts during October and February.
+We recommend the School review the data from the contracted transportation company to ensure accurate reporting and follow state transportation regulations.